 Many companies in the B2B sector are using LinkedIn for brand awareness, marketing, recruitment and to build authority and influence online.
-Therefore if your organisation is expanding into new markets it makes sense to translate LinkedIn posts and localise your LinkedIn company page for business people in that country.
+Therefore if your organisation is expanding into new markets it makes sense to translate LinkedIn posts and localise your LinkedIn company page for potential customers in that country.

 Social media translations need to be localised for your target market and no more so than on LinkedIn where a highly professional image is needed.
 This means accurate translations are essential, as any mistakes could reflect poorly on your company image.
 It is also important to consider business etiquette in that market, casual or more consumer friendly updates may not be appropriate.